ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/manipulation.md

 **NOTE**: Before you install `open_manipulator_with_tb3` packages, please make sure `turtlebot3` and `open_manipulator` packages have been installed previously in RemotePC and setup [Raspberry Pi 3](/docs/en/platform/turtlebot3/raspberry_pi_3_setup/#raspberry-pi-3-setup).
 {: .notice--info}

-- Install dependent packages for the OpenManipulator with TurtleBot3.
+- Install dependent packages for the OpenMANIPULATOR with TurtleBot3.

 **[Remote PC]**
 ```bash